+Digital Course Materials (DCM):

-Digital Course Materials: These ensure you pay less for your course materials and have easy access through D2L throughout the semester.
-When you registered for this course, the charge for these materials appeared on your account.
-If you decide you do not want to purchase the course materials embedded in NS Online, you can opt out of the program until the end of the second week of classes.
-If you opt out, you will be responsible for purchasing the required course materials on your own.
-For more information, please visit www.nscc.edu/dcm.
+To ensure the lowest cost for students, this course includes a materials fee.
+This means that some or all of the required textbooks and materials for this course are available through your NS Online course shell.
+When you register for this course, the charge will appear on your account.
+If you decide you do not want to purchase the course materials embedded in NS Online, you can opt out of the program until September 6th, 2020.
+If you opt out, you will be responsible for obtaining the required course materials on your own.